General Terms and Conditions for the use of the caravanmarkt24.de platform

 1. Sellers are entitled to place used or new motorhomes or caravans or similar vehicles for sale on the platform ("sales advertisement").
 A seller has the opportunity to offer his vehicle for sale to a wide range of buyers from professional dealers as part of an online auction.

 2. A sales advertisement is created by the seller himself and must be designed in accordance with the binding specifications on the platform.
 A seller can list any number of vehicles.
 Each vehicle corresponds to an auction or a sales advertisement.
+The seller must specify their minimum selling price (also known as the "asking price") when creating the advertisement.

-10. The seller undertakes to sell his vehicle at the minimum selling price he has set himself as soon as this is at least reached or exceeded by a bid from a bidder in the auction.
+8. The seller undertakes to sell his vehicle at the minimum selling price he has set himself as soon as this is at least reached or exceeded by a bid from a bidder in the auction.

 V. Procedure of the online auction, binding declarations and conclusion of contract